 Salomon is a perennial GearJunkie favorite.
 For years, we’ve been loving Salomon’s Sense Ride series, and so has everyone else.
 It’s a firm stability shoe that crosses over from road to trail, and it’s a shoe we often recommend for those new to trail running.

-At 9.2 ounces, the Ultra Glide weighs one ounce less than the Sense Ride 4, but provides a more responsive cushion, making it a better tool for all-day cruising or those who simply want a smoother ride.
+At 9.2 ounces, the Ultra Glide weighs one ounce less than the Sense Ride 4, but provides a more responsive cushion, making it a better tool for hardpack and road, or for those who simply want a smoother ride.

-You get a similarly lugged Contragrip sole, the bombproof QuickLace system, a durable mesh upper — only with simplified overlays.
+You get a similarly lugged Contragrip sole, the bombproof QuickLace system, and a durable mesh upper — only with simplified overlays.
 The extra 6 mm of stack cushions the ride and propels the gait forward with the help of more rocker.
-A little less durability yields comfort for tired dogs hunting far-flung trails.
+A little less durability yields comfort and hard surfaces.

 At $140, we feel that the Ultra Glide is still a good value.
 If that’s still a little steep, for $20 less you can still get yourself the Sense Ride 4 and buy into some extra protection and a solid trail shoe.

 - Drop: 6 mm (38/32 mm)